ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

     ('Emily', 'Wilson', 2, 76000, '2020-09-03');
 ```

-Run these commands in your PostgreSQL environment to create the tables and insert the data.
-We'll use this data for all examples.
+Run these commands in your PostgreSQL environment to set up the tables.
+These tables will be used in all examples.

 ---

 ## Topic 1: Subqueries in WHERE Clause

 ### Explanation
-A **subquery** in the `WHERE` clause is a query nested inside another query, used to filter rows based on the result of the subquery.
-The subquery runs first, and its result is used to evaluate the condition in the `WHERE` clause of the outer query.
-Subqueries in `WHERE` clauses are often used with operators like `=`, `>`, `<`, `IN`, or `NOT IN`.
+A subquery in the `WHERE` clause is a nested query that filters rows based on its results.
+It runs first, and its output is used by the outer query's `WHERE` condition, often with operators like `=`, `>`, `<`, `IN`, or `NOT IN`.

 ### Why Use It?
-- To compare a value against an aggregated result (e.g., average, maximum).
+- Compare values against aggregates (e.g., average salary).
-- To filter rows based on data from another table.
+- Filter based on data from another table.
-- To check membership in a set of values.
+- Check membership in a set of values.

 ### Examples

-1. **Find employees with a salary higher than the company-wide average salary**
+1. **Find employees with a salary higher than the company-wide average**
    ```sql
    SELECT
        employee_id,